Skip to Main Content

 Frequently Asked Questions

-How do I extend my CPT?
+How do I extend/shorten my CPT?

 If you wish to extend your CPT authorization, please follow the instructions above and complete step 1 of the CPT Application Process.
 Make sure your job offer contains your new end date.
 ISSS must receive your application at least three weeks prior to your current CPT expiration in order to avoid a gap in employment.

 If you wish to shorten your CPT authorization, email international@MiamiOH.edu at least two weeks prior to the expiration of your CPT.
-We will also need confirmation of your change in end date from your employer.
+We will also need documentation of your change in end date from your employer.

 Can I change employers if I have CPT authorization?
 Can I work full-time instead of part-time, or vice-versa?

 No. CPT is job-specific.
 You will be authorized to work for a specific employer at a specific location either part-time or full-time for a specific period of time.
 Any work done outside of this authorization would be a violation of legal status.
 If you wish to change employers, you will need to submit a new CPT request in InterLink (see CPT Application Process above).
-If you wish to shorten your original CPT authorization period, please see the relevant FAQ above.

 Do I need CPT authorization for unpaid work?